Vinsengi/restaurant-booking-app/README.md

 - Manage cancellations
 - stay in touch with customers through feedback and contact us form
 - showcase the reviews got
+- The user would like to book one or more guests for a meal in a restaurant and a particular time and date

 ---